-The Zero Project launches Zero Project Database that allows the public to access a vast database of proven solutions from around the world that remove barriers for all.
+The Zero Project launches the Zero Project Database, which allows the public to access a vast database of proven solutions from around the world that remove barriers for all.

 The Zero Project extends its official partner network by joining forces with the European Network for Accessible Tourism and by becoming a founding partner of the global WeThe15 initiative.

 The Zero Project Conference 2021 moves online for the first time amidst the COVID-19 pandemic, highlighting 71 Solutions from around the world on the topic of Employment and ICT.

 On November 18 and 19, Fundación Descúbreme organizes the first Zero Project-Conference for Latin America and the Spanish speaking communities, due to the COVID-19 Pandemic, it is a virtual event: “Conferencia de Zero Project Latinoamérica, el Caribe y el mundo hispanoparlante sobre educación inclusiva”.

 As part of the cooperation with Fundación Descúbreme, the Zero Project launches its first Zero Project Report in Spanish Language: “Educación Inclusiva".
 (Download the Report by clicking on this link)